 Ecologically meaningful and scientifically defensible nutrient criteria are needed to protect the water quality of U.S. streams.
 By setting and using criteria based on the best understanding of naturally occurring nutrient concentrations, resource managers can take steps to protect both water quality and aquatic biota.
 The authors developed Random Forest models to predict how baseflow concentrations of total P (TP) and total N (TN) vary among western streams in response to continuous spatial variation in nutrient sources, sinks, or other processes affecting nutrient concentrations.
 LANDFIRE BpS descriptions and the Version 1.0.5 BpS layer were part of the data suite used in this analysis.
-Utah: Fremont River Ranger District Landscape Conservation ForecastingTM
+Utah: Environmental Filtering, Niche Partitioning, and Riparian Guilds (Interior Columbia and upper Missouri River basins